shafanoam/TinyCPU/README.md

 A custom CPU and assembler created for an FPGA project in my Digital Electronics class.

 ## Hardware Description:
-For those who will like run their code, a Logisim implementation of the CPU is provided The CPU is non-pipelined and has 4 registers and a 256-byte call stack.
+For those who will like run their code, a Logisim implementation of the CPU is provided.

+The CPU is non-pipelined and has 4 registers and a 256-byte call stack.

 The address space is 12 bit.

 ### The instruction set is as follows: